funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

 Custom GPU Backward Pass Duration =  57.375244140625
 ```
 Interestingly the backward pass performance with custom CPU implementation is faster than the in-built torch backward pass implementation.
 The GPU implementations are faster for both forward and backward passes.<br/><br/>
-Implementing custom operators is useful for situations where expressing some operation as a composition of available operations can be inefficient and writing your own custom fused kernels or composition is much faster.
+Implementing custom operators is useful for situations where expressing some operation as a composition of available operations can be inefficient and writing your own custom fused kernels or composition is much faster such as fused multiply and add.